 As the garment workers looked at the images of their work, their hands and their names prominently displayed on the gallery's crisp blue walls, they were overwhelmed, proud and excited.
 They snapped photos.
 Some began to cry.

 "They felt themselves celebrated," Angelucci says.
 "They felt themselves being honoured."

-Sara Angelucci's exhibit, Piece Work, opens at Toronto's Stephen Bulger Gallery at 1356 Dundas St. W. on June 2 and runs through July 14.
+Sara Angelucci's exhibit, Piece Work, opened at Toronto's Stephen Bulger Gallery at 1356 Dundas St. W. on June 2 and ran through July 14.

 Click "listen'"at the top of the page to hear the full documentary, My Mother's Threads, by Alisa Siegel.